-• Collaborating within our consortium.
+Collaborating within our consortium.

 The NITC Executive Committee met via conference call and in-person during the reporting period.
-The Executive Committee met in-person in June.
+The Executive Committee met after the Transportation and Communities on September 16th and via conference call on December 14th.

-• External collaboration.
+External collaboration.